Standards of Practice

 - Non-funded Organization – Clubs and organizations that are selective in choosing its membership or leadership.
 The selective categories may include categories such as ‘by major’ ‘by GPA’ but not include any category of protected class as described in the Federal, State or University Nondiscrimination statements, policies or laws.
 (Examples include Honor Societies)

-- Council – an organizing body of RSO’s – who’s membership is defined as ‘Representatives selected by the member RSOs.
+- Council – an organizing body of RSO’s – who’s membership is typically defined as ‘Representatives selected by the member RSOs'.

 - Fraternity or Sorority Chapters – Selective organizations who are organized as chapters of national social or cultural organizations, recognized by our Fraternity and Sorority procedures.
 These groups have a Title IX exception and are able to be single gender organizations.

 All organizations must register each year with the Office of Student Development.
 The organization must provide the Office of Student Development with an updated membership roster within the first three weeks of each semester.
 If the file is not completed by the deadline, the organization will be placed on the inactive list and all privileges will be lost.
 Non-compliance for two consecutive semesters will result in loss of recognition.
 The Director of Student Development will then notify the Dean of Students, the club advisors, and the club president about the loss of the club’s recognition.